Kunj-Pate1/Cube/README.md

 ## Appendix

 This was a project which I made in my third year of college .
 It was my first time using this tech stack so there might be some useless and repeatative code blocks.
-The color-scheme and UI of this app isn't the best (ps:I hate CSS)
+The color-scheme and UI of this app isn't the best (ps:I hate CSS).
+The logo for Cube isn't mine its one of those free ones availabele in Canva (Thank-you random designer you are really cool).